Acclaimed Chefs Share Their Fears And Hopes Around Phase II Reopening

 Eric Rivera: We had a couple of employees who had to quit because they had family members that work full-time essential jobs and they couldn’t find daycare so those employees left to help with those needs.

-Mashama and John: Savannah was safe yesterday but we share in the anger and frustration over the ongoing killing of young black men by law enforcement.
+Mashama and Johno: Savannah was safe yesterday but we share in the anger and frustration over the ongoing killing of young black men by law enforcement.
 It got a little worrisome yesterday afternoon because preparing for civil unrest and potential violence is not something in our business plan.
 Also, when you are not operating normally stuff breaks and you don’t recognize it right away.
 We had a major flood at The Grey due to not being in the building — tree debris clogged a roof drain and had we been operating we would have noticed that before it did the damage it did.

 Isaac Toups: I went through Katrina.
 I expected all these problems and was ready to roll with the punches.